-The Bootcamp aims to build skills and convey concepts that would be useful during the pre-seed phase of launching a startup.
+The Bootcamp aims to build skills and convey concepts useful during the early stages of launching a startup.
 We plan to cover the following topics:

-To guide teams as they develop a customer value proposition for their venture, following the precepts of Design Thinking, we will employ a two-step process that first asks teams to identify target customers and their unmet needs (“problem finding”), then to specify a product that meets those needs (“solution finding”).
-We will gain practice with customer research techniques.
-For example, we will show how to: 1) avoid bias when selecting research subjects and posing questions to them; and 2) develop personas and use them to focus the design process.
+To guide teams as they develop a customer value proposition for their venture, following the precepts of Design Thinking, we employ a two-step process that first asks teams to identify target customers and their unmet needs (“problem finding”), then to specify a product that meets those needs (“solution finding”).
+We will build customer research skills, for example, showing how to: 1) avoid bias when selecting research subjects and posing questions to them; and 2) develop personas and use them to focus the design process.

 Building on insights about unmet customer needs gleaned through customer discovery work, we will: 1) employ ideation methods to rapidly generate multiple solution candidates; 2) develop prototypes and get feedback on them through user testing; and 3) follow UX design principles to refine solutions.